National Dairy Development Board (NDDB)

 Significant Events

-A key event highlighting NDDB's international engagement is Dr. Meenesh Shah's participation in the International Dairy Federation (IDF) General Assembly.
-This demonstrates NDDB's commitment to collaborating with global dairy leaders and aligning India’s dairy practices with international standards.
+NDDB actively engages in global dairy discussions, as exemplified by Dr. Meenesh Shah's participation in the International Dairy Federation (IDF) General Assembly.
+This active participation underscores NDDB's commitment to adopting global best practices and standards.

 Financial Indicators